carpentries/instructor-training/episodes/15-carpentries.md

 ### Keeping In Touch

 There are a dizzying number of ways to listen and communicate with The Carpentries communities.
 It is not necessary to follow all of them!
-Everyone has their favorite ways to keep in touch, and we do our best to make that possible.
+Everyone has their favourite ways to keep in touch, and we do our best to make that possible.

 Want to **listen**?